markdalgleish/figma-leading-trim/README.md

 # figma-leading-trim

-> ⚠️ This is a preview release.
-The only fonts supported right now are Inter and SF Pro.

 Figma plugin for trimming text elements, removing space above capital letters and below the baseline.

 If you want to achieve the same behaviour in a browser, check out [Capsize.](https://seek-oss.github.io/capsize)